krontech/chronos-cam-app/README.md

 ![QT Creator project configuration](/doc/qtcreator_project.png)

 Click on the  `Configure Project` button to select the kits.
 Click the "Run" toggle, in the "Camera" Build/Run box near the top.
 Delete the step 'check for available disk space', so only 'Upload files via SFTP' is left.
 Now, add a new step, 'run custom remote command'.
-Set it to `killall camApp; sleep 0.25 #Gracefully close the app, so we don't mess up the graphics driver state.
-Give it time to shut down.` Move it above 'Upload files via SFTP'.
+Set it to `killall camApp; sleep 0.8`, and position it above the 'Upload files via SFTP' step.
+This command will gracefully close the app, so we don't mess up the graphics driver state.

 Scrolling down a little, you'll find the Run box where you can specify 'Arguments' and 'Working directory'.
 Set 'Arguments' to `-qws -display transformed:rot0`, and 'Working directory' to `/opt/camera`.